itcvmaster/jointrix-test/client/README.md

 - React Router for navigation
 - React Markdown for markdown rendering
 - React Syntax Highlighter for code blocks
+- Zustand for state management
+- Tailwind CSS for styling

 ## Project Structure